PacktPublishing/TypeScript-Microservices/README.md

 By the end of the book, you will be able to build production-ready, scalable, and maintainable microservices using Node.js and Typescript.

 ## Instructions and Navigation
 All of the code is organized into folders.
 All chapters have code files except for Chapter 1.
+The code bundle also include the source code for an example developed across the book.
 Each folder starts with a number followed by the application name.
 For example, Chapter02.